amanda010792/confluent-databricks-ml/README.md

 ### Confluent Cloud Pre-requisites

 - Sign up for Confluent Cloud at the [Confluent Cloud Sign Up Page](https://confluent.cloud/signup).
-You will recieve $400 in free credits upon sign up.
+You will receive $400 in free credits upon sign up.
 - Download the Confluent Cloud CLI from the [install page](https://docs.confluent.io/confluent-cli/current/install.html)
+- Download this repo

 ### Databricks Pre-requisites